Scaling vs. Summing

 Analysis: You are scaling a single measurement (50.1, 3 sig figs) by an exact count of 2.
 Apply the multiplication rule.

 This direct comparison shows that context is everything.
-The same numbers can lead to different, correct answers depending on whether you are summing independent measurements or scaling a single measurement by an exact number.
+The same numbers can lead to different answers depending on whether you are summing independent measurements or scaling a single measurement by an exact number.

 The Take-Home Message